rtm/cancelable-promise/design-notes.md

 this notion is expressed as "a canceled operation is not 'successful', but it did not really 'fail' either", or is "an exception that is not an error", whatever that means.

-There is some semantic confusion here in how they describe the rejection state as "failure". then claim that the rejection state cannot be used for something that is not a pure failure.
+There is some semantic confusion here in how they describe the rejection state as "failure", but their overall conclusion that rejection is not a good model for cancellation still holds.
-In other cases they refer to a rejection as an "error", falling into the same verbal trap.
-Actually, rejection is nothing more than rejection, which is a particular set of semantics for propagating and handling promises.
-It has no emotional overtones.
-However, their overall conclusion that rejection is not a good model for cancellation still holds.

 The problem with introducing a third state, however, is that it has wide ranging effects on the entire promises paradigm,